-The metagear package for R contains tools for facilitating systematic reviews, data extraction, and metaanalyses.
+The metagear package for R contains tools for facilitating systematic reviews, data extraction, and meta-analyses.
 It aims to facilitate research synthesis as a whole, by providing a single source for several of the common tasks involved in screening studies, extracting outcomes from studies, and performing statistical analyses on these outcomes using meta-analysis.
 Below are a few illustrative examples of applications of these functionalities.

-Updates to these examples will be posted on our research webpage at USF, and for previous versions of this vignette see v.
+Updates to these examples will be posted on our research webpage at USF, and for previous vignette versions see v.
+0.3, v.
 0.2 and v.
 0.1.